How to Set Up a Firewall with UFW on Debian 9

 Status: active To Action From -- ------ ---- [ 1] 22/tcp ALLOW IN Anywhere [ 2] 80/tcp ALLOW IN Anywhere [ 3] 8080/tcp ALLOW IN Anywhere

-To delete rule number 3, the rule that allows connections to port 8080, you can use the following command:
+For example to delete rule number 3, the rule that allows connections to port 8080, you would enter:

 8069 you can delete it with: